AlchemismCrypto/crypto-sniper-bot/README.md

     <img src="https://i.imgur.com/cgaICHX.png">
     <h3 align="center">Alchemism - Crypto Sniper Bot</h3>
     <p align="center">
-        Alchemism is a cryptocurrency sniper bot designed for efficiency and speed when trading on blockchain networks.
+        Alchemism is a cryptocurrency sniper bot designed for efficiency and speed when trading on Solana and EVM networks.
         <hr>
         <a href="#getting-started">⬇️ Download Lite Version</a>
         /